March 2023 Lawn Diary

 - Weed Killer

-We begin with our standard post winter warning: March can give us a 'false spring' with a few weeks mild weather followed by another cold spell with some more frost.
+Spring may now be in the air for some so we begin with our standard post winter warning: March can give us a 'false spring' with a few weeks mild weather followed by another cold spell with some more frost.
 This means a little caution with some jobs in March.
-In addition the ground is very soft in some parts of the country so try and keep use to a minimum.
-If the postman takes a short cut across the front perhaps a little spiking is in order - the ground not the postman!
-So, stick to the normal game plan that you'll find in this Lawn Diary.
+In addition the ground is very soft in many parts of the country so try and keep use to a minimum.
+Stick to the game plan that you'll find in this Lawn Diary.

-The Met Office long range forecast for the weeks up to mid March are below:
+The Met Office long range forecast for the weeks up to late March are below: